 Post-Baccalaureate Certificate in Liberal Arts

-The Post-Baccalaureate Certificate in Liberal Arts program gives you the opportunity to either concentrate on one arts and science areas of study or select two or three areas.
+The Post-Baccalaureate Certificate in Liberal Arts program gives you the opportunity to either concentrate on one Arts and Science area of study or to select two or three areas.
 Choose from the humanities, science, the social sciences and related interdisciplinary fields.
-You can focus on current discipline-specific topics, problems and/or controversies and engage in online seminar-based debates.
 A Directed Studies course is included.

 Completion of a recognized bachelor's degree in any field of study, with a grade point average (GPA) of 2.00 or higher

 A minimum of 6 TRU credits (distance or on-campus)

 15 credits total of third- and fourth-year courses (upper level), with a grade point average (GPA) of 2.00 or higher over all courses required for this credential, as follows:

 Upper-Level Requirements (9 credits)